HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-When direct minina on the Hathor network, a client searchs for a `nonce` that when appended to `block_data` can be hashed and the hash is inside a certain difficulty requirement.
+When mining directly on the Hathor network, a client searchs for a `nonce` that when appended to `block_data` can be hashed and the hash is inside a certain difficulty requirement.
 The similar is also true on the Bitcoin network, but the difficulty requirements are different.